btarifi10/FundiStudyCoordinator/README.md

 - Production database (environment variable `DB_NAME`): `StudyGroupCoordinator`
 - Testing database (environment variable `DB_NAME`): `TestDataBase`
 - Deployment flag (environment variable `DEPLOYMENT`): `PRODUCTION` or `TEST`

+## Demo users for production database

+Sign in using one the following pre-exsiting users to see an example of an account that is already in use.

+username: TaliWeinstein \
+password: spinners

+username: natmaxjon \
+password: 123

+username: karamy \
+password: asdf

+username: btarifi10 \
+password: btarifi10

 ## Test database fixed entries